sasjs/sasjs.io/slides/af.md

 - Extensive experience building & migrating SAS Apps
   - Both Front and Backend
 - Maintainers of the SASjs framework
-  - We can make official adaptations to fit client needs
 - Project accelerators
   - AF/SCL Transcoding Kit
   - Portfolio of existing SAS Apps